pathwaycom/llm-app/templates/slides_ai_search/README.md

     * If you are experiencing API throttle, you can set the `capacity` parameter of the LLM instance `llms.OpenAIChat` to be lower.
 This parameter defines the number of parallel requests.
 Or, it is possible to disable parallel requests and only parse sequentially by changing the `run_mode` in the `SlideParser` to `run_mode="sequential"` instead of the `"parallel"`.
     * Update: You can also change the model to any of the newer multimodal models, like GPT-5 or GPT-5.1, or their smaller variants.

-2. **Pathway’s License Key**:
+2. **Pathway Live Data Framework’s License Key**:
-    * This app template is available for free via [Pathway Scale](https://pathway.com/features).
+    * This app template is available for free via [Pathway Live Data Framework Scale](https://pathway.com/features).
     * Get your [license key here](https://pathway.com/user/license).
-    * **Note:** Pathway API is only used for logging basic statistics, everything happens and stays in your computer except the OpenAI API calls.
-No personal or private data will be sent to Pathway servers.
+    * **Note:** Pathway Live Data Framework API is only used for logging basic statistics, everything happens and stays in your computer except the OpenAI API calls.
+No personal or private data will be sent to Pathway Live Data Framework servers.

 ### **Configuring the Inputs**